Is Change Possible?

 What do you mean when you say homosexuals can change?

-Christ came that we may have life and have it abundantly - not to live in bondage to unwanted desires.
+Christ came that we may have life and have it abundantly.
+Part of living abundantly is not living in bondage to unwanted desires.
 We can act upon those feelings or not and still be in bondage to them.
 When the struggle to give in to these unwanted desires consumes much of our time and energy every day, where is the freedom and abundant living?

 • Change our sense of identity - meaning change the way we define ourselves

-• And in many cases (though not all), experience satisfying heterosexual relationships.
+• In some cases experience satisfying heterosexual relationships.

 We have several articles that explore the answer to this question in more depth.
 Click here to go to the articles section.